 This Orange County DUI arrest brings about two separate proceedings: (1) a criminal case at one of the County's four courthouses, and (2) a DUI DMV hearing at the Irvine Drivers Safety office to determine whether a driver's license suspension will be imposed.
 Your Orange County DUI lawyer can represent you as to both proceedings.
 In most cases, your lawyer can appear at court and the DMV on your behalf -- though you may be asked to attend for strategic reasons, especially if the case goes to trial.

 The goal of any Orange County DUI case is twofold: (1) to keep the DUI off your record, or at least get it reduced to a lesser charge, and (2) to keep your driver's license from being suspended.
 To that end, we need to scrutinize each piece of evidence and develop DUI defenses that make you more likely to win if the case goes to trial.
 Building up the strength of your case can convince both the court and the DMV to give you a more favorable result.

 For a straightforward first-time Orange County DUI conviction, one might expect the following sentencing:

-- 3 years of informal probation to the court
+- Three years of informal probation to the court

 - Fines and court fees of approximately $1800

-Arrested for drunk driving, DUI with injury, vehicular manslaughter or any driving-related crime in the OC?
+Arrested for drunk driving, DUI with injury, vehicular manslaughter, or any driving-related crime in the OC?
 Contact us immediately.
-Our team of Orange County dui layers, private investigators, forensic toxicologists and accident reconstruction experts takes a very proactive approach.
-We'd be happy to speak with you by phone, or at one of our local offices:
+Our team of Orange County DUI lawyers, private investigators, forensic toxicologists, and accident reconstruction experts takes a very proactive approach.
+We would be happy to speak with you by phone or at one of our local offices: